10 Toxin Busting Essential Oils to Purify Air

 Eucalyptus Essential Oil

 In a study by the Journal of Ethnopharmacology, certain eucalyptus species were found to have strong anti-inflammatory properties.
-They helped in regularizing our immune system and its responses.
+They help in regularizing our immune system and its responses.

-If applied indoors, it improves the quality of airflow you breathe by eliminating the toxicity and other irritants in the air in a short span.
+If eucalyptus oil is applied indoors, it improves the quality of airflow you breathe by eliminating the toxicity and other irritants in the air in a short span.

 You can feel the soothing effect of your nerves once you inhale the clean indoor air.